RobDeNo/hellow-world/README.md

 # hellow-world
-goiing through github tutorial to get my hands dirty
+going through github tutorial to get my hands dirty

+So this is my first commit as it is calld. alot going on here as i look at the about to catagorization this website has